Sharan-Birajdar/HA-DR-AWS-Project/Setup-guide.md

 ---

-## 🌐 Step 3: Setup Load Balancers
+## 🌐 Step 3: Setup Target Group and Load Balancers

+1. In Region A, create an **Target Group**.

+   select EC2 instances that you want to target.

-1. In Region A, create an **Application Load Balancer (ALB)**.
+2. In Region A, create an **Application Load Balancer (ALB)**.

    * Attach ALB to the 2 subnets in different AZs.
    * Target Group → attach the ASG.
    * Listener → HTTP (80) forward to Target Group.
-2. Repeat the same steps in Region B.
+3. Repeat the same steps in Region B.

 ---